 An “alarm” sound and pop up screen will appear on your computer that seems to be from a legitimate source such as Microsoft, Apple, or Google with a phone number to call.
 The person on the other end of the phone call will request to remote into your computer.
 Once they are connected to your computer they will ask that you move money into a “secure” account, and have you download apps such as Venmo or Chime.
 Once those are downloaded they will move money from your credit union account into those accounts for them to access.

-Phone scammers try to steal your money or personal information.
+Phone scammers try to steal your money or personal information

 These scams may be re-routed to look like a call or text from someone you know.
-The callers often make false promises, such as opportunities to pay off loans, invest your money, or receive free product.
+The callers often make false promises, such as opportunities to pay off loans, invest your money, or receive free products.
 They may also offer you money through free grants and lotteries.
-Some scammers may call with threats of jail or lawsuits if you don’t pay them.
+Some scammers may even call with threats of jail or lawsuits if you don’t pay them.

-Do not wire money or send reloadable credit/gift cards to people you do not know.
+Do not wire money or send reloadable credit/gift cards to people you do not know

 Legitimate businesses or government agencies will not require you to use these methods.
 It is almost impossible to get your money back after it has been wired.
 Reloadable cards present the same problem.

-Remember if it sounds too good to be true, it probably is.
+Remember if it sounds too good to be true, it probably is

 If someone is offering you something for free or a prize you never registered to win, it is more than likely a scam.

 Con artists want to trick you into taking action very quickly.
-Before you issue payment or provide your personal information, verify the business by researching it online or calling them back on a number that you know is legitimate.
+Before you issue a payment or provide your personal information, verify the business by researching it online or calling them back on a number that you know is legitimate.